-Aside from the fact that AbPrazole Plus comes in an easy-to-use granule formulation for equine digestive ulcers, it also has supporting therapeutic action brought by the probiotics.
+AbPrazole Plus comes in an easy-to-use granule formulation for equine digestive ulcers. it also has supporting therapeutic action brought by the probiotics.
 Probiotics are essential to help speed up the recovery of ulcers in horses.
 This means you and your horse won’t have to suffer any longer from poor equine performance.

 Why Should You Use AbPrazole Plus?

-Horses, especially performance horses, are prone to gastric ulceration owing to the changes in their diet as well as their training program.
+Horses, especially performance horses, are prone to gastric ulceration.
+This is the result of changes in their diet as well as their training program.
 If this condition is not treated immediately, you might have poor performing and unhappy horses.
-Value your horses by treating this condition as soon as you suspect any signs and symptoms of equine gastric ulcers such as changes in appetite, poor skin and coat condition, changes in behavior, and grinding of the teeth.
+Value your horses by treating this condition as soon as you suspect any signs and symptoms of equine gastric ulcers.
+These include changes in appetite, poor skin and coat condition, changes in behavior, and grinding of the teeth.
 Digestive ulcers can affect all kinds of horses at any age.

-While the Omeprazole component of AbPrazole Plus works to suppress acid production, the probiotics support the whole process by allowing quick healing of the lesions.
+The Omeprazole component of AbPrazole Plus works to suppress acid production.
+The probiotics support the whole process by allowing quick healing of the lesions.
 This makes AbPrazole Plus an ideal medication for horse ulcer treatment; it’s made even more effective, affordable and very easy to administer.
 It is highly palatable to the horse’s taste which makes it all the more convenient when dosing.

 Prevention is the most important approach to equine digestive ulcers.
 You should limit the stressful situations your horse has to face and allow free grazing and hay consumption once in a while.
 The saliva is a natural form of antacid which is produced from constant chewing of food as seen by horses that normally graze freely.
 If it’s not possible to allow free access to grazing, then the most appropriate approach would be to give medications that help decrease acid production.
 AbPrazole Plus is the best choice to ensure a top performance.